top of page

 When a NOTAM has been issued establishing a TFR under this section, no person may operate an unmanned aircraft within the TFR unless at least one of the following conditions is met:

-• The Administrator authorizes the operation for operational, safety, security, or compliance oversight purposes; or
+• The Administrator authorizes the operation for operational, safety, security, or compliance oversight purposes.

-• The aircraft operation is conducted with the approval of the eligible entity who requested the TFR.
+• The aircraft operation is conducted with the approval of the eligible entity that requested the TFR.

-If you have questions, contact your local ATO service center..in the link below (or attached screenshot).
+If you have questions, please contact your local ATO service center using the link below or refer to the attached screenshot.

 Unknown member